Chapter 7 Bankruptcy

 Chapter 7 also gives you an option to “redeem your vehicle”.
 This process involves you paying the secured creditor the fair market value of the collateral, which is typically far lower than the amount you still owe on your current car loan when you purchased your vehicle.
 In exchange for redeeming your vehicle, the creditor provides you with the release of their lien.
 This is rarely done, but it may be an option worth exploring.

-EVERY CASE IS EXTREMELY DIFFERENT, AND WHAT YOU MAY OR MAY NOT BE ABLE TO KEEP VARIES GREATLY DEPENDING ON THE PARTICULARS OF YOUR CASE.
+EVERY CASE IS EXTREMELY DIFFERENT, AND WHAT YOU MAY OR MAY NOT BE ABLE TO KEEP AND DISCHARGE VARIES GREATLY DEPENDING ON THE PARTICULARS OF YOUR CASE.